esphome/esphome-docs/components/climate/bang_bang.rst

 .. note::

     While this platform uses the term temperature everywhere, it can also be used for other values.
-    For example, controlling humidity is also possible with this platform.

 Bang-bang vs. Thermostat
 ------------------------